mikepjb/sail/README.md

 hood.
 It is intended to be used with autoprefixer (another postcss plugin) and purgecss.

-move makes the tools provided by tailwind available to Clojure projects as a library, without the you (the library user) having to depend on npm/node.
+sail makes the tools provided by tailwind available to Clojure projects as a library, without the you (the library user) having to depend on npm/node.

 **Sail is essentially a Clojure port of the Tailwind CSS workflow/build system